dariol83/ccsds/README.md

 ## TM/TC
 The TM/TC Library (eu.dariolucia.ccsds.tmtc) is a library that provide support to parse and build CCSDS TM frames, TC frames, AOS frames, Space Packets and full FARM/FOP implementation for COP-1.
 It allows encoding/decoding of space packets into TM frames, TC frames or AOS frames.
 It also provides some basic encodings (e.g. CLTU encoding/decoding, randomization, FECF encoding/checking, Reed-Solomon encoding/checking) but no error correction capabilities.

 A simple graphical interface to inspect TM/TC/AOS/Space Packet data is provided as separate module (eu.dariolucia.ccsds.inspector).
 It is possible to implement custom connectors to allow inspection of data delivered from a custom source/protocol/format by providing a new service (in Java 11 terms) implementing the interface eu.dariolucia.ccsds.inspector.api.IConnectorFactory.
 Some connectors to read data from file or socket are already available.

 ## ENC/DEC
-A packet identification/encoding/decoding library, which supports basic data types (integer, real, enumeration, CCSDS absolute and relative time formats, strings, octet streams, bit streams), array structures, ECSS TM/TC PUS headers, as derived from the ECSS Packet Utilisation Standard (http://everyspec.com/ESA/download.php?spec=ECSS-E-70-41A.047794.pdf).
+A packet identification/encoding/decoding library, which supports basic data types (integer, real, enumeration, CCSDS absolute and relative time formats, strings, octet streams, bit streams), array structures, ECSS TM/TC PUS headers, as derived from the ECSS Packet Utilisation Standard (http://everyspec.com/ESA/download.php?spec=ECSS-E-70-41A.047794.pdf), with main focus on performance.

-The focus on this implementation is on reliable and efficient packet identification and decoding performance: on my Intel i5 2.67 GHz (year 2010), packet identification is ca. 7M packets per second (with ca. 72K different packet definitions), and parameter decoding speed is ca. 890K parameters per second.

 Encoding performance has not been measured yet.